RavanH/coolclock/readme.txt

 == Upgrade Notice ==

 = 4.3.2 =
-Bugfix release
+Bugfix: no init on IE6-8

 == Changelog ==

 = 4.3.2 =
+* Bugfix: not initiated on IE8 and older

+= 4.3.1 =
 * Script update v.3.2.1 with more robust skin handling
 * Bugfix: script not enqueued when only shortcode is used
-* Bugfix: not initiated on IE8 and older

 = 4.3 =
 * New shortcode attributes, canvas fields and styles filters